SgtCoDFish/AshleyCPP/README.md

 AshleyCPP
 =========

-AshleyCPP is an (unimaginatively named) C++11 port of the Java entity framework [Ashley](https://github.com/libgdx/ashley/).
+AshleyCPP is a lightweight, cross-platform and easy to use Entity framework for C++11 based on the Java entity framework [Ashley](https://github.com/libgdx/ashley/).
+It contains the tools you need to create an application using data-oriented design and also includes a generic object-pooling system to minimise dynamic allocation during runtime.

-It prioritises speed, simplicity and ease of use, and mirrors the public API of the original where possible.
+It prioritises speed and simplicity and mirrors the public API of the original where possible to make it easy to learn, quick to run and simple to debug.

 The original is inspired by the [Ash](http://www.ashframework.org/) and [Artemis](http://gamadu.com/artemis/) frameworks.

-A test suite is included, designed for the googletest platform (works on Eclipse).

-Note that for now, AshleyCPP is a for-fun project and is not even guaranteed to compile.
-It may be stabilised when more is complete.
-That said, it probably does compile and will probably work fine!
+AshleyCPP is a personal project and while there are no guarantees that it will compile and work, the master branch on GitHub should compile and function properly and can be (and has been) used to make projects.

+### Building

+AshleyCPP uses the CMake build system and comes with three build targets; debug, release and test.

+To build the library from source, install a relatively recent version of CMake, navigate to a copy of the source and do the following:

+    mkdir build
+    cd build
+    cmake -G "<your platform here>" ..

+and then proceed to build in your preferred environment.
+For example using makefiles on Unix:

+    cmake -G "Unix Makefiles"
+    make # builds the release (libAshleyCPP) and debug (libAshleyCPP-d) libraries make AshleyCPPTest # for building the test suite executable

 ### Usage Notes and API Changes
 While AshleyCPP strives to match the exported public API of the Java original, differences in the languages mean that some changes must be made.
 Such changes are listed below.

-Note: In situations where you'd use `.class` to get the type of a Java class, in C++ you can use this instead:
+Note: In situations where you'd use `.class` to get the type of a Java class, in C++ you can `#include <typeinfo>` and:

-    // at the top with the rest of the includes
-    #include <typeinfo>

     typeid(ComponentClass); // Equivalent to ComponentClass.class in Java.

     // e.g. create a Family that matches Entity instances with ComponentA and ComponentB